Exabyte-io/application-flavors/README.md

 units are to be present in a test, and the order they're to be run in.
 It also contains general settings, such as where the test fixtures are located, and which files need to be cleaned up when a test job is complete.

-## Application Features
+## Applications and Models
-The available options (e.g. models) for each application are defined via asset files in `application_features`, which are used to construct a single object containing all feature definitions (`model_feature_data.js`).
+The available models for each application are defined via asset files in the `models` directory, which are used to construct a single object whitelisting all models implemented by a given application (`model_list.js`).
-These asset files are organized in the specific way, whereby the filepath also plays a role in the generation of the feature data object:
+These asset files are organized in the specific way, whereby the filepath also plays a role in the generation of the model list object:
 1. directory - application name
 2. filename - application version
 3. first level (of the object defined by asset) - executable